Who are we?

 Bonus: Do watch your comments to ensure that none of them violate the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule.
 Any individual, identifiable health information in your comments is a violation.
 This could result in any number of criminal or monetary penalties.
 According to the U. S. Department of Health and Human Services (HHS), non-compliant information includes, but is not limited to, “the provisions of health care to the individual, or the past, present, or future payment for the provisions of health care to the individual.”

-Ultimately, there are a few goals to keep in mind when using social media for AEP 2021.
+Ultimately, there are a few goals to keep in mind when using social media for Open Enrollment Period:

 1. educate and empower your audience.
 If whatever you’re posting doesn’t help you reach this goal, don’t post it.